microsoft/FHIRPower/FHIR-Seed-Data/README.md

 ### It a MVC DotNet application that integrates with FHIR APIs.
 The app also provides a simple front-end for uploading, viewing and cleaning up the seed data.

 ## Steps to run the tool
-Markup : 1.
-Provision Azure FHIR API Service
+1. Provision Azure FHIR API Service
 2. Download the project from the repository
 3. Register the application with Azure AD tenant where the Azure FHIR API Service is provisioned
 4. Add the following values to Azure KeyVault provisioned in the same subscription as Azure FHIR API Service
 5. Add the following to Azure KeyVault
          a.
 Application client ID
          b.
 Application secret
          c.
 Azure FHIR API URL
 6. Deploy the DotNet project Azure App Service.